geometor/seer_sessions/README.rst

 =============

-generated test results from SEER
+A collection of generated test results and artifacts from SEER.